JesseBrown1980/Metatagging-data-for-a-Quantum-universe/README.md

 - **Unified Theoretical Approach**
   Combine principles of quantum mechanics, general relativity, and computational tagging to simulate a metadata-driven universe.

 ---

+#### 🌌 Expansion of the 3D Vector Space

+The 3D vector space expansion framework allows for a detailed and scalable representation of quantum phenomena.
+This includes:

+- **Planck-Scale Representation**: The vector space is divided into units at the Planck scale to capture the smallest physical details of quantum entities.
+- **Temporal and Interaction-Driven Expansion**: The vector space evolves dynamically in response to changes in quantum states and interactions over time.
+- **Mathematical Modeling**: Employ linear algebra techniques and metadata encoding to represent quantum phenomena computationally.

+For more information, refer to the detailed documentation in [3D Vector Space Expansion](3d_vectorspace_expansion.md).

+---